MDBInd/RD6006P/README.md

 - Set voltage, current, over voltage, over current and switch power on/off

 ## Advanced features
-- Produce a triangle wave with adjustable step and delay.
-From 0V to OVP (Over Voltage Protection).
+- Produce a triangle wave with adjustable step, delay and offset.
 - Produce a modified sine wave with adjustable delay.

-From 0V to OVP (Over Voltage Protection).
+Waveforms are generated between Wave min (0-61V) to OVP (0-61V - Over Voltage Protection).

-Note: OVP can be set by pressing Shift + V-SET on the RD6006P.
+Note: OVP can be set by ESPHome or by pressing Shift + V-SET on the RD6006P.
 ## Requirements - Stock firmware:
 - An FTDI adapter (Initial flash)
 - The chip-enable pin on the RD6006P should be physically disconnected